goderich/dissertation/dissertation.md

 In longer stems (or with longer prefixes), the weakened vowel will no longer be in the leftmost syllable, and will be therefore completely deleted, with resyllabification taking place.
 Here I analyze the stem of 'to be able' as *ʔanahuway*, assuming that underlyingly all the vowels are present in the stem.
 This stem is long enough to undergo reduction in both prefixed and suffixed forms, but the vowel that is weakened is different in the two cases.
 After weakening, the word is resyllabified, and the final result contains a non-final closed syllable.

 The rhythmic reduction rule even applies to prefixes, as can be seen in the final three rows in @tbl:rhythmic-vowel-weakening-ml.
 The derivational prefixes *paka-* (AV *maka-*) and *pasi-* (AV *masi-*) are reduced diffently depending on how many syllables they are preceded by.
-Thus, in the form *məka-gaung* /mə.ka.ga.uŋ/ 'to go along river (AV)' the first vowel of the prefix is reduced, as it is the fourth-to-last vowel of the word.
+Thus, in the form *məka-gauŋ* /mə.ka.ga.uŋ/ 'to go along river (AV)' the first vowel of the prefix is reduced, as it is the fourth-to-last vowel of the word.
 If the stem is suffixed, it becomes *pak-gawng-un* /pak.gaw.ŋun/ 'to go along river (PV)', with the second vowel in the prefix reduced, because it was fourth-to-last in the underlying representation.
 Note that this root also has a hiatus, which is resolved by gliding in the suffixed form (see @sec:matuuwal-hiatus-resolution).
 The gliding must occur before vowel reduction in order to be applied properly.
 This is an instance of **counterbleeding opacity**, meaning that the proper environment for vowel reduction cannot be deduced from only the surface form, due to hiatus resolution applying first.^[Here I use a rule-based phonological explanation, since opacity is notoriously difficult to deal with in constraint-based approaches, such as Optimality theory.]

 The final two examples, *mas-kakaruʔ\~pəsi-kakaruʔ-an* 'to talk, to chat' and *mas-tatail\~pəsi-tatayl-an* 'to jump' have 3-syllable stems, but the initial syllable is Ca-reduplication on the root.
 Rhythmic vowel reduction does not normally apply in reduplicated forms, which is why the fourth-to-last vowel is still present in *pəsi-kakaruʔ-an* and *pəsi-tatayl-an* (another reason may be anti-gemination).
 Nevertheless, we see reduction of the sixth-to-last vowel in both forms, which confirms that the weakening rule indeed applies metrically in an iambic pattern, just like predicted by @huang2017a.